(Advertising – Link to a competition)

 For those of you who are extremely organised, know exactly what you’re doing each day and have ultimate goals set, I salute you.
 I’m trying very hard to be one of those people!
 That’s why, in this blog post, I’m looking at why goal setting is good for your mental health and why you should enter a competition/giveaway from Målpaper.

-So, here are some reasons why I think goal setting can help you mentally:
+So, here are 5 ways goal setting can help your mental health:

 1.Gives you a clear direction